JoshStrobl/nflag/README.md

 2. Enable optional flags with both default values and no values (we will then provide a default value).
 3. Use OS-specific flag styling or whatever style you like.
 4. Print help message if no arguments are provided.
+5. Add a description of your program that gets automatically outputted with a help message.

 ### OS-Specific Flag Styling (Defaults) ###